LiuYuancheng/ChatGPT_on_CTF/README.md

 ### Introduction

-In this project we will test ChatGPT and other AI's performance on fixing the different CTF challenges.
-The below topics will be inlcuded:
+In this project we will test ChatGPT and other AI-LLM's performance on fixing the different CTF challenges.
+The below topics will be included:

 - Test case examples to show of how ChatGTP/Google-Bard/Microsoft-New-Bing solve the CTF-challenge.
 - Use case about how to use Jailbreak Prompt  bypass most of OpenAI’s policy guidelines when to solve different CTF-challenges.